fisadev/sateye/docs/prediction_chunks.rst

 in the map, so the ISS would move 5 seconds into the future.

 We don't want to request prediction chunks too often, so each time we ask for predictions we get a big chunk with a certain timespan of predictions.
 How much?
-Well, we **try** to ensure we have enough predictions to show data for the next X real seconds.
+Well, ask for enough predictions to to show data for the next X real seconds.
 If we just downloaded a chunk we want to be able to use it to show the map with the satellite for the next X real seconds.

-That X is defined by ``sateye.map._predictionRealSeconds``.
+That X is defined by ``sateye.map._predictionsChunkRealSeconds``.

 The map's clock might be moving faster or slower, so to get X real seconds of data, we have to calculate how much map seconds that would be.
 Example: we want to be able to show the satellite